nsk6704/nsk6704/README.md

 ## What's Currently on My Plate

 - 📘 Enhancing my Data Science skills with a focus on Sports Analytics.
-- 💻 Learning and implementing React for creating dynamic and responsive web applications.
+- 💻 Learning and implementing Vue3 for creating dynamic and responsive web applications.

 ## Let's Connect!